From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 The key is: Don’t translate — reconstruct.

-Effective Japanese copywriting isn’t about linguistic accuracy; it’s about functional clarity and emotional flow.
+Effective Japanese copywriting isn’t about linguistic accuracy, functional clarity, and emotional flow.
 You should rebuild your message around how Japanese users process and respond to information.
 That means:

 - Use benefit-first structures (ベネフィット先行型)